AlexanderKidd/FactoidL/README.md

 ⚠️ **DISCLAIMER**: This is not (yet) meant to be a full replacement for human-guided fact-checking! ⚠️

+## What's New In 2.5 (Plato)
+* Options for changing the source API url (Note: still uses <extract> tags for xml source text results.)

+* Each factoid is marked as verified as accurate (✔️) or inaccurate (❌), or unverified (❓).

+* Slight boost in algorithm performance, although offset with new verified/unverified checks.

+* Various minor code fixes like upgrading dependencies and script security.

 ## How To Use
 LIVE DEMO HERE!!! https://alexanderkidd.github.io/